These "power tool" ideas for studying really work, and

 don't lead to eager involvement, you have to use willpower.
 This

 do."
-Ask yourself: what are the consequences of delay, and what are
+Ask yourself, “What are the consequences of delay, and what are

-you have to do the project anyway, you might as well choose the best time to do
+you have to do the project anyway, sometime, you might as well choose the best time to do

 it.